The Fruits of the Earth

 The book has three characters: the narrator, the narrator's teacher, Menalque, and the young Nathanael.
 Menalque has two lessons to impart through the narrator.
 The first is to flee families, rules, stability.
 Gide himself suffered so much from "snug homes" that he harped on its dangers all his life.
 The second is to seek adventure, excess, fervor; one should loathe the lukewarm, security, all tempered feelings.
 "Not affection, Nathanael: love ..."

 A subtly structured collection of lyrical fragments, reminiscences, poems, travel notes, and aphorisms, the book came to command such a following after World War I that Gide wrote a preface stressing the work's self-critical dimension.
 Nevertheless it influenced a generation of young writers, including a young Jacques Derrida and the existentialists Albert Camus and Jean-Paul Sartre, to cast off all that is artificial or merely conventional.
 In Roger Martin du Gard’s The Thibaults, two of the main characters, Jacques Thibault and Daniel de Fontanin, are deeply changed after reading the book.

+Emmanuel Macron

+Alongside Charles de Gaulle’s War Memoirs (left open) and Stendhal’s The Red and the Black (closed) both resting on the presidential desk and visible in French President Emmanuel Macron’s official portrait, another closed book is The Fruits of the Earth.